sortmerna/sortmerna/README.md

 `IMPORTANT`
 - Progressing execution trace showing the number of reads processed so far indicates a normally running program.
-- Non-progressing trace means a problem - kill the process (please, no waiting for two days) and file an issue [here](https://github.com/biocore/sortmerna/issues)
+- Non-progressing trace means a problem.
+Please, kill the process (no waiting for two days), and file an issue [here](https://github.com/biocore/sortmerna/issues)
 - please, provide the execution trace when filing issues.

 [Sample execution statistics](https://github.com/biocore/sortmerna/wiki/sample-execution-statistics) are provided to give an idea on what the execution time might be.